The Tao of Assert Labs

 This is our philosophy and approach to building software.

-We believe that most great work comes from testing hypotheses and that gathering data is the best way to validate and iterate on ideas.
-In the face of uncertainty, we trust ourselves to act responsibly, even when we don't have explicit permission.[1]
-We embrace the mindset of "no blockers" and non-perfectionism.[2]
-Moreover, we believe that measuring work is the first step in improving it and that the earlier we can collect signal, the better.
-We believe in setting and communicating clear goals, but that we should prefer feedback to planning.
+We believe that great work comes from testing hypotheses and that gathering data is the best way to validate and iterate on ideas.
+Faced with uncertainty, we trust ourselves to act responsibly.[1]
+We try our best to embrace the mindset of "no blockers" and non-perfectionism.[2]
+We believe that measuring work is the first step in improving it and that the earlier we can collect signal, the better.

-There are caveats to this principle.
-Decisions which are both consequential and difficult to revert require forethought.[3]
+There are caveats: consequential and irreversible decisions require forethought.[3]
 In a letter to shareholders, Jeff Bezos described decisions as "one-way doors" and "two-way doors" and cautioned against one-size-fits-all thinking.[4]
-Our company is younger than his: when in doubt, we err on the side of action.
+But when in doubt, we err on the side of action.

 Do One Thing and Do It Well